 “If corporations want to be global companies, if they like globalization then they should have global standards to protect all human life anywhere on the globe, not just where they can’t get away with it, such as in the U.S.” Ralph Nader, United Nations General Assembly in Washington DC

 If Nader had started with that statement and ended with that statement the speech would have been more poignant.
 He did not.
 Clearly not a fan of “General Manslaughter”, Ralph Nader took the opportunity to lambast General Motors at the United Nations General Assembly in Washington DC.
-Also not a fan of Mary Barra, 82-year old Nader making the belittling sexist statement, “what’s wrong Mary, women are supposed to be more compassionate!
+Also, not a fan of Mary Barra, 82-year old Nader making the belittling sexist statement, “what’s wrong Mary, women are supposed to be more compassionate!
 What is going on, you’re letting these white men around you monetize your mind?.”

-Yes, affordability of a car is important, but so is life.
+Yes, the affordability of a car is important, but so is life.
 Seventy Ministers from around the world adopted a Declaration calling for mandatory use of airbags and other life-saving measures at the 2nd Global High-Level Meeting on Road Safety held in Brasilia on 18-19 November.
-Each country can continue to legislate safety, or there can be a set of safety that is standard.
+Each country can continue to legislate safety, or there can be a set of safety that is standards.

 Stop the Crash is a legitimate concern.
 Mexico doesn’t have the same laws that the United States has.
-Therefore, the automobile companies are not adding safety equipment unless it is required.
+Therefore, automobile companies are not adding safety equipment unless it is required.
 Some of the cars in South America have zero safety car ratings, such as the Chevy Sail.
 That would never happen in the United States, and The World Health Organisation (WHO) is calling on governments around the world to apply the UN’s most important vehicle safety regulations.
 In its 2015 Global Status Report on Road Safety, the WHO revealed “worrying data showing that less than half of countries implement minimum standards” and warns that “Governments have a responsibility to take the steps needed to ensure their citizens have access to safe vehicles.”

 Millions of unsafe cars that do not meet UN Vehicle Safety Regulations continue to be sold in low and middle-income countries, where 90% of the total global road crash deaths occur.